-DRM is a shit tactic that’s worse than the piracy they allegedly wish to prevent.
+DRM is a shit tactic that’s worse than the piracy they allegedly wish to prevent. these animated .gif’s (not .jif) illustrate the dilemma.

 pirates may have instigated developers to use DRM, but only the customers are really affected by it.

-i’ve always purchased my games, (generally on sale or ebay) and if i really like a title i’ll get it for other platforms too… like crysis on PC/playstation. but after my last experience purchasing a physical copy of fallout: new vegas ultimate edition @fry’s electronics, i had to install steam and download the expansions before i could play anything. what’s the fucking point of the disc? a godamn placebo?
+i’ve always purchased my games, (generally on sale) and if i really like a title i’ll get it for other platforms too… like crysis on PC/playstation. but after my last experience purchasing a physical copy of fallout: new vegas ultimate edition @fry’s electronics, i had to install steam and download the expansions before i could play anything. what’s the fucking point of the disc? a godamn placebo?

 i would rather use a codewheel than have bloatware like steam on my box. i understand steam has great deals and can expose you to titles you wouldn’t normally know about, but when it’s forced upon you without a choice that’s just bad business. specially if steam service ends one day and you can’t play anything from the massive library you’ve accrued with them. this changes my whole gaming mentality, for instance a $60+ game like skyrim that i would normally wait for $30-45 on sale… i will now wait until it’s < $10 because it’s tainted with steam/DRM.